xkaif/kanban-board/docs/architecture.md

 }
 ```

-This allows multiple implementations:
+This will allow multiple implementations:

-- **LocalStorageProvider** (current) – uses LowDB and JSON
+- **LocalStorageProvider** (planned) – uses LowDB and JSON
 - **CloudStorageProvider** (future) – uses AWS DynamoDB or another backend

-The React UI does not know how data is stored; it only calls the provider.
+The React UI will not know how data is stored; it will only call the provider.

-### 6.2 Local Storage with LowDB (Current Implementation)
+### 6.2 Local Storage with LowDB (Planned Implementation)

-The Electron main process uses LowDB to read and write a JSON file on disk.
+**📋 Planned:** The Electron main process will use LowDB to read and write a JSON file on disk.

 **Storage file path (example):**
 - `~/Library/Application Support/KanbanBoard/data.json` (macOS)